Monitoring and compliance of clearing activities

 Achieving the right balance between land management and good environmental outcomes is facilitated by effective vegetation management laws.

 Monitoring of clearing activities

-The Department of Natural Resources, Mines and Energy (DNRME) assesses land clearing and monitors landholder compliance with vegetation management laws using a range of measures, including audits and information provided by members of the community.
+The Department of Resources assesses land clearing and monitors landholder compliance with vegetation management laws using a range of measures, including audits and information provided by members of the community.
 We also use satellite imagery via the Statewide Landcover and Trees Study (SLATS) and the Early Detection System (EDS).

 By frequently accessing satellite imagery, EDS allows us to respond quickly - addressing potentially unlawful clearing events rapidly and providing landholders with information around their vegetation management requirements.

 Properties may be audited if, for example, satellite imagery shows changes in the property's vegetation cover or we receive vegetation clearing information, which may come from various sources.
 We will always work with the landholder to seek their consent and negotiate access to their property.